Henry Knox Sherrill: Biography

 Henry Knox Sherrill was born in Brooklyn, New York, to Henry Williams and Maria (Prue) Knox Mills Sherrill.
 His father died when he was ten-years-old, and his mother raised him to be religiously observant.
 He graduated from Brooklyn's Polytechnic Preparatory School in 1906, after which he attended the Hotchkiss School in Lakeville, Connecticut, for a year.
 At age sixteen, he entered Yale College, from where he obtained his Bachelor of Arts degree in 1911.
 While a student at Yale, he taught Sunday school at St. Paul's Church in New Haven and experienced a call to the ordained ministry.
 One of his greatest mentors at Yale was Henry Sloane Coffin, a Presbyterian theologian and educator.
 He earned his Master of Divinity degree from the Episcopal Theological School in Cambridge, Massachusetts, in 1914.
 Sherrill was ordained to the diaconate on June 7, 1914, and to the priesthood on May 9, 1915.
 He then served as an assistant minister at Trinity Church in Boston until 1917, when he became a Red Cross chaplain at Massachusetts General Hospital.
 He later became an Army chaplain, with the rank of First Lieutenant, at Base Hospital 6 in Talence, France.

 Upon his return from the war service, he served as rector of the Church of Our Saviour in Brookline from 1919 to 1923.
 In 1921, he married Barbara Harris, with whom he had four children: Henry Williams, Edmund Knox, Franklin Goldthwaite, and Barbara Prue.
 He then returned to Boston's Trinity Church, where he had begun his ministry, as rector.
 In addition to his duties as rector, he served as a professor at the Episcopal Theological School and the Boston University School of Theology, and was active in various civic and religious organizations, including the Greater Boston Council of Churches.
-He also proved to be a gifted fundraiser, increasing Trinity's average annual contribution to the national church from $30,000 to $35,000—one of the largest of any Episcopalian parish in the country at that time.
+He also proved to be a gifted fundraiser, increasing Trinity's average annual contribution to the national church from $30,000 to $35,000—one of the largest of any Episcopal parish in the country at that time.
 In 1928, he was elected Coadjutor bishop of the Diocese of Pennsylvania, but declined the position.